nickcharlton/talks/maintaining-open-source/presentation.md

 ^ Of most of the projects I now maintain, I didn’t start them.
 Of the projects I have started, they’ve mostly helped just me and a handful of other people.
-I’ve written a few API clients, maintained my `dotfiles` for nearly a decade at this point and so on.

 ^ So, whilst I can’t tell you much about how to make projects popular, that’s not where much of the labour in open source really is.
 It’s mostly in keeping projects going.
-Reviewing pull requests, replying to issues, setting the direction and building a community.
+Reviewing code, responding to issues, setting the direction and building a community.

 ^ All I do know is that popularity is some vague combination of luck and timing.
 And you really can’t predict when either is going to happen.